 The Panama Canal was built as a strategic conduit for ships to pass through to avoid the long and tiring journey from the Pacific to the Atlantic Ocean.
 As this section of South America is narrow land-wise, explorers surveyed several routes through it for the purposes of trade.
-The second option was to carve the canal through Nicaragua however, for various reasons, the route through Panama was deemed more viable.
+The second option was to carve the canal through Nicaragua; however, the route through Panama was deemed more viable for various reasons.

-The losses incurred by the French after their first attempt at the canal were great; roughly 234.8 million USD was spent when the project was abandoned about two-fifths of the way through it.
+The losses incurred by the French after their first attempt at the canal were significant.
+Roughly 287 million USD was spent when the French abandoned the project.

-The new “Panamax” or 2016 maximum size limit for the canal is 1,200 feet in length and 190 feet in height with a 168-foot beam.
+The new “Panamax” or 2016 maximum size limit for the canal is 1,201 feet long and 190 feet high with a 168-foot beam.
 This ship’s maximum tonnage is 120,000 DWT.
-In other words, some extremely large ships with significant cargo can pass through the Panama Canal however, it will cost a small fortune to do so.
+In other words, some extremely large ships with significant cargo can pass through the Panama Canal.
+However, it will cost a small fortune to do so.

 Yes, sailboats can indeed pass through the Panama Canal.
-Many sailors call this voyage one of the most rewarding a sailor can undertake and it is, therefore, highly regarded amongst the sailing community.
-However, the voyage can be costly and at times, stressful.
+Many sailors call this voyage one of the most rewarding a sailor can undertake, and it is highly regarded amongst the sailing community.
+However, the journey can be costly and, at times, stressful.

-The most common route through the canal for sailboats is along the center-chamber lockage.
-It requires that two to three boats raft up to sail through it.
-If you are considering sailing through the Panama Canal, be sure to do your research and prepare for the journey of a lifetime!
+The most common route through the canal for sailboats is along the center-chamber lockage, and it requires that two to three boats raft up to sail through it.
+If you are considering sailing through the Panama Canal, be sure to do your research and prepare for the journey.

 And remember that the canal is considered highly favorable to the long and often dangerous alternative routes.

-- It takes roughly 24 hours for ships to travel from one end of the Panama Canal to the other
+- It takes roughly 8 to 10 hours for ships to travel from one end of the Panama Canal to the other.

-- Nearly 40 ships pass through the Canal every day – that is approximately 14,000 ships per year
+- Nearly 40 ships pass through the Canal daily– approximately 14,000 ships per year.

-- The locks can accommodate ships up to 1,201 feet long
+- The Panama Canal can accommodate ships up to 1,201 feet long

-- The first vessel to cross the Panama Canal was the SS Ancon
+- The first vessel to cross the Panama Canal was not a ship but a floating crane.

 - Richard Haliburton swam the Panama Canal in 1928

-- There are 12 locks along the Panama Canal to regulate the water levels and passage through by ships
+- There are 12 locks along the Panama Canal to allow ships to pass through.

-- The most recent expansion of the Panama Canal cost roughly 5.25 billion USD and took nearly 10 years
+- The most recent expansion of the Panama Canal cost roughly 5.25 billion USD and took nearly ten years to complete.